YOUNG: As Belichick tightens his hold on Pats' coaching staff, he may be losing his grip

 So what is going on with the Patriots heading into the 2022 season?
 Perhaps it’s as simple as Brady being gone, or perhaps it’s something more sinister, like Belichick losing his fastball in terms of player selection, scouting, and development.
 Or it could be that he’s getting bad advice within his tight circle of trust, and it also could be that they’re providing bad advice because they have no business being on the staff in the first place, or specifically in the roles in which they’re serving.

+It’s also troubling that after going without a defined defensive coordinator last season, and losing offensive coordinator Josh McDaniels (and a few other coaches) to the Raiders, Belichick has chosen to not name official OCs or DCs for next season.
+The most likely candidates to take over the offensive-coordinator position are prodigal sons Matt Patricia and Joe Judge, who come cheap because they are still being paid by the teams that fired them in recent years from their head-coaching positions, but neither is particularly qualified to help out on the offensive side of the ball.
+These head-scratching moves are either lazy or ridiculously frugal, or perhaps a little bit of both, but either way, they don’t make any sense, but read further to see what else deserves scrutiny within the Patriots’ coaching staff.

-Let’s take a look at a few of the coaching staff, and I’m not picking and choosing details of these guys’ résumés, because I’m getting it directly from the team’s website.
+So let’s take a look at a few of the other members of Belichick’s staff, and I’m not picking and choosing details of these guys’ résumés, because I’m getting it directly from the team’s website.

 Vinnie Sunseri will be entering his third season with the Pats and second as running-backs coach.
 He joined the team after spending all of one year as a graduate assistant at his alma mater, Alabama, which is led by Belichick crony Nick Saban.
 Sunseri played in the NFL, but as a safety, and the bulk of his career was on special teams.
 And he is now coaching the running backs.